 The New Year’s Day Canoe Paddle is presented in conjunction with the Illinois Paddling Council.
 The event was founded in 1985 by Ralph Frese.

 Participants must bring their own boats and personal floatation devices and dress in clothing that retains warmth if wet.
 All participants will be checked for proper clothing and equipment before launching.

 Paddling any river in cold weather is inherently dangerous.
 This event is best suited to experienced paddlers and/or people with experience in cold-weather sports.

-The trip begins at Willow Road, east of the Edens at Forestway Drive.
+The trip begins in Winnetka, east of the Edens, just north of the intersection of Willow Road and Forestway Drive.
 Access to the boat launch is just below the Willow Road Dam.
 The trip ends at the Linne Woods Canoe Access a few hundred yards downstream from the horse bridge in Linne Woods.
-Linne Woods is located on Dempster Street at Ferris Ave., east of Lehigh Ave.
+Linne Woods is in Morton Grove, on Dempster Street at Ferris Ave., east of Lehigh Ave.

 Paddlers must wear a Personal Flotation Device and clothing that retains warmth when wet (layering of wool or fleece and synthetic undergarments works best.)
 Participants are encouraged to bring non-alcoholic beverages, a complete change of warm clothes in a waterproof container, a cell phone waterproofed in a zip-lock freezer bag, and a hearty sense of humor.

 All participants will be required to answer YES to the statements in the checklist below and sign a waiver before launching.